pestras/microservice/README.md

 ## onExit

-Called once our service is stopped for any reason, and the exit signal is passed as an argument.
+Called once our service is stopped when calling **Micro.exit()** or when any of termination signals are triggerred *SIGTERM, SIGINT, SIGHUP*,

+Exit code with the signal are passed as arguments.

 ```ts
 import { SERVICE, ServiceEvents } from '@pestras/microservice';